Surnames by country: Endings in -ić and -ič

 Bosniak Muslim names follow the same formation pattern but are usually derived from proper names of Islamic origin, often combining archaic Islamic or feudal Turkish titles i.e. Mulaomerović, Šabanović, Hadžihafizbegović, etc. Also related to Islamic influence is the prefix Hadži- found in some family names.
 Regardless of religion, this prefix was derived from the honorary title which a distinguished ancestor earned by making a pilgrimage to either Christian or Islamic holy places; Hadžibegić, being a Bosniak Muslim example, and Hadžiantić an Orthodox Christian one.

 In Croatia where tribal affiliations persisted longer, Lika, Herzegovina etc., originally a family name, came to signify practically all people living in one area, clan land or holding of the nobles.
 The Šubić family owned land around the Zrin River in the Central Croatian region of Banovina.
 The surname became Šubić Zrinski, the most famous being Nikola Šubić Zrinski.

 In Montenegro and Herzegovina, family names came to signify all people living within one clan or bratstvo.
 As there exists a strong tradition of inheriting personal names from grandparents to grandchildren, an additional patronymic usually using suffix -ov had to be introduced to make distinctions between two persons bearing the same personal name and the same family name and living within same area.
 A noted example is Marko Miljanov Popović, i.e. Marko, son of Miljan, from Popović family.

 Due to discriminatory laws in the Austro-Hungarian Empire, some Serb families of Vojvodina discarded the suffix -ić in an attempt to mask their ethnicity and avoid heavy taxation.

 The prefix Pop- in Serbian names indicates descent from a priest, for example Gordana Pop Lazić, i.e. descendant of Pop Laza.

 Some Serbian family names include prefixes of Turkish origin, such as Uzun- meaning tall, or Kara-, black.
 Such names were derived from nicknames of family ancestors.
 A famous example is Karađorđević, descendants of Đorđe Petrović, known as Karađorđe or Black Đorđe.

-Endings -ov and -ski
+Endings -ov, -ec, -ikj and -ski

-Among the Bulgarians, another South Slavic people, the typical surname suffix is "-ov" (Ivanov, Kovachev), although other popular suffixes also exist.

-In North Macedonia, the most popular suffix today is "-ski".
+In North Macedonia, the most popular suffix today is "-ski", such as Stojanovski with the feminine form being "-ska".
+Other popular suffixes are "-ov/-ova", "ev/eva" for example Jovanov and Kochev, and "ikj" (иќ), similar to "ič", mostly from those who are from Serbian descent.
+Another suffix is -ec for example in the last name Nebrezhanec.